cognitiaclaeves/source.cognitiaclaeves.github.io/_posts/light/2016-03-03-Holy-Atomic-Operating-Systems-Batman.md

 Additionally, we've recently started having a 'theme' for the meeting, a task to accomplish related to containers or container orchestration.

 For the last one, I requested that we cover Atomic Hosts.
+We followed [this guide](http://www.projectatomic.io/docs/gettingstarted/) -- I should point out that we followed the directions almost exactly, even though some strings had changed, with the exception of the 192.* IP addresses.
+We replicated the steps on an AWS cluster.

-We followed [this guide](http://www.projectatomic.io/docs/gettingstarted/), replicating the steps on an AWS cluster, though it was a bit odd to instantiate a pod directly in kubernetes ( rather than a replication controller. ) Then we moved onto another guide that included an expose command, and that's about where our success ended.
-It ended on the note of "Amazon and Kubernetes don't know each other well enough to use the expose command."
+It was a bit odd to instantiate a pod directly in kubernetes ( rather than a replication controller ), so we moved onto another guide that included an expose command, and that's about where our success ended: Amazon and Kubernetes don't know each other well enough for Amazon to respond to the expose command.

-Other than that, though, the experience went pretty well: We were able to get a modern kubernetes cluster working that could create a single pod in under an hour.
+Other than that, though, the experience went pretty well: We were able to get a modern kubernetes cluster working that could create a single pod ( or replicated pods ) in under an hour.
 This was, by far, the fastest way to get a kubernetes cluster working on the cloud.
-Everything else that we've tried: centOS guides, coreOS guides, have resulted in more work than an hour's worth.
+Everything else that we've tried - CentOS guides and coreOS guides - have resulted in more work than an hour's worth.
+Recently I found one in Kubernetes/Contrib that uses Vagrant to set up the entire cluster, but doesn't work -- at least not without OpenStack.